Calciumdibromid/CaBr2/frontend/README.md

 ## wkhtmltopdf

-> We will soon switch to another method of generating PDFs
+> We will soon(tm) switch to another method of generating PDFs

 We generate the PDFs from html templates using `wkhtmltopdf`, so you have to install [`wkhtmltox`](https://wkhtmltopdf.org/downloads.html).